himanshuro045/Mid-Term-submission/README.md

 * File:`pandas_4_25b2110.ipynb`

 ## 📅 Week 2: Pandas Data Handling
-* I worked with the Chipotle and User datasets to learn how to clean data tables.
+* I completed the crash course for Machine-Learning and understood the behaviour of a model.
+* In intro to NLP, learned to cleanup the text,concept of vectorisation,model training and evaluatiom

 ## 📅 Week 3: Project Start (NLP)